flauc/angular2-notifications/README.md

 }
 ```

-The timeOut, clickToClose and maxLength options get passed on to the single notification.
-This options can be overridden by passing them in the override object.
+The following options can be overridden by passing them to the override object:
+* timeOut
+* showProgressBar
+* pauseOnHover
+* clickToClose
+* maxLength
 ```
 this._notificationsService.success(
     title: 'example',
     content:'example',
     override: {
         timeOut: 5000,
+        showProgressBar: true,
+        pauseOnHover: false,
         clickToClose: false,
         maxLength: 10
     }
 ```

 ## Example
 For a working example you can clone this repository and check out the example folder.
 I will create a live link soon.

 ## Planed Features
 * CSS Themes
 * Animation
 * Custom types